jflater/jared-ai-ml-lab/sql_practice/README.md

 ## R-to-SQL comparison (`R_to_SQL.QMD`)

 A Quarto document placing dplyr and SQL side by side for the same analytical questions.
-The goal was to make the translation explicit — not just "here's the SQL" but "here's the dplyr I already know how to write, and here's the SQL that does the same thing."
-Rendered to `R_to_SQL.html`.
+The goal was to make the translation clear.

 ---